Concentration Bounds Reference¶

 Estimator: sample mean

 Numerically inverts the Bentkus binomial tail bound via bisection.
-Typically requires 20-40% fewer samples than Hoeffding for one-sided tests of bounded random variables.
+Typically requires 5-10% fewer samples than one-sided Hoeffding for bounded random variables.

 Bernstein¶